kevinnelson1029/C-Sharp/README.md

 # C-Sharp

-This is a program in Intro C# to make a dice game.
-It was for the midterm.
+These programs are done for the Intro C# course.
+It was for the midtermand final exam.